Manosir/ammonia-ml-catalyst-discovery/README.md

 ## Repository structure

 The active source of truth is the `ammonia_ai` package.
-The workflow scripts are kept under `intermediates/n_adsorption/scripts/` because they orchestrate dataset-specific preprocessing, training, prediction, and supplementary analyses.
+Workflow scripts are kept under `intermediates/n_adsorption/scripts/` because they orchestrate dataset-specific preprocessing, training, prediction, and supplementary analyses.

 ```text
 ammonia-ml-catalyst-discovery/